simayeke/Sentiment/README.md

 # Turkish Election 2023 Dataset

-This repository contains two manually annotated Turkish sentiment datasets collected from Twitter/X during the 2023 Turkish presidential election period.
+This repository contains two manually annotated Turkish datasets collected from Twitter/X during the 2023 Turkish presidential election period.

 This dataset was created for the study presented in our paper.
 For detailed information about the dataset content, please refer to the corresponding paper.